 Well, as has been the case in myriad respects, my parents were right.
-My oldest graduates from college this month and while I naturally believe him to be a lovely, capable kid in most every way (ditto for his younger sister), these young adults are each remarkably similar — in terms of sociability, focus, ambition, daring and temperament — to the two-year-old kids they were.
+My kids are both graduated from college now and while I naturally believe them to be lovely, capable kids in most every way, each of these young adults is each remarkably similar — in terms of sociability, focus, ambition, daring and temperament — to their respective two-year-old selves.
 Yeah, they’ve grown or excelled or lagged or flagged in these and various other respects.
-And I don’t believe anyone can or should stop parenting (I don’t think that’s possible).
+And I don’t believe anyone can or should stop parenting.
+I don’t think that’s possible.
 But there seems to me a remarkable, observable consistency of character that is more or less resistant to “parenting”.

 I’m always amused when I come across yet another parenting book reviewed in The New Yorker or New York Times.
 I muse at the publishing industry’s having identified and exploited this incredibly willing (read: anxious) audience.
 Then I laugh outright, at myself, because I nearly always read them, too (the reviews anyway).